Dmytro Shurov

-Dmytro Ihorovych Shurov (Дмитр горович Шров, /uk/; born 31 October 1981) is a Ukrainian pianist, composer, and singer-songwriter based in Kyiv.
+Dmytro Ihorovych Shurov (Дмитро Ігорович Шуров, /uk/; born 31 October 1981) is a Ukrainian pianist, composer, and singer-songwriter based in Kyiv.
 He was also a judge on the Ukrainian X-Factor for the eighth and ninth seasons, as well as the music producer of the Ukrainian selection for the Eurovision Song Contest 2023 and 2024.

 Early life

 Shurov was born on 31 October 1981 in Vinnytsia.
 His father, Ihor, is a poet and painter, and his mother is a teacher and musician.
 Dmytro started playing the piano at four years old.

 Shurov studied in lyceum Auguste Renoir in Limoges, France and in Utah, United States where he sang in the choir and played in the jazz band and the orchestra, which performed compositions of the Baroque period; he also played in the quartet "Barbershop".
 After coming back from the U.S., Shurov applied to Kyiv National Linguistic University.